E-flux publications: Events and projects

-e-flux journal began participating in the NY Art Book Fair(NYABF) in 2009.
+e-flux journal began participating in the NY Art Book Fair (NYABF) in 2009.
 Since then the journal has exhibited and organized events in the 2010, 2011 and 2014 fairs.

 Art book fairs

 In 2011 the journal presented the e-flux book coop, "a mobile home for publications" at MoMA PS1 as part of the NY Art Book Fair, hosting the project in a trailer parked in the PS1 courtyard.
-After the fair closed PS1 requested to keep the Book Coop on view for a year.
-Initially presented at Art Basel as part of the e-flux Kopfbau project the e-flux book coop features art books, magazines, and other types of publications from members of the e-flux journal network, a group of over 200 international art centers, art book stores, and independent publishers that self-publish and distribute the print-on-demand e-flux journal.
-As e-flux explained "Each member sends us a selection of around 5–8 titles and we sell them on their behalf at the price requested.
+After the fair closed, PS1 requested to keep the Book Coop on view for a year.
+Initially presented at Art Basel as part of the e-flux Kopfbau project, the e-flux book coop features art books, magazines, and other types of publications from members of the e-flux journal network.
+A group of over 200 international art centers, art book stores, and independent publishers self-publish and distribute the print-on-demand e-flux journal.
+As e-flux explained, "Each member sends us a selection of around 5-8 titles and we sell them on their behalf at the price requested.
 We return sales less a tiny amount, which the book coop retains for operational costs.
 So there's a lot of trust involved, especially so when we first began developing the project."

 In 2013 e-flux journal also participated in the Los Angeles Art Book Fair, presenting Art Between the Cracks: Sylvere Lotringer in conversation with Anton Vidokle as part of the inaugural edition of the fair's programming.
-As part of e-flux journals participation at the 2014 New York Art Book fair Brian Kuan Wood and McKenzie Wark held an event to discuss how the consolidation of finance and art asks for an update to the task of what Wark has termed 'the hacker class'" in "the classroom ... an informal venue for artists, writers and publishers to feature new releases and present their publications."
+As part of e-flux journals participation at the 2014 New York Art Book Fair, Brian Kuan Wood and McKenzie Wark held an event to discuss how the consolidation of finance and art asks for an update to the task of what Wark has termed "the hacker class" in "the classroom ... an informal venue for artists, writers and publishers to feature new releases and present their publications."
 In 2014 the journal joined Friends with Books: Art Book Fair Berlin, launching the 2015 co-publication with Sternberg Press, The Internet Does Not Exist.
 Taking the form of a mini-symposium with Metahaven, Julieta Aranda and Ana Teixeira Pinto, Hito Steyerl, Diedrich Diederichsen, and others.